-Whoever has had experience of the acrimonious form assumed in tropical climates by diseases not considered particularly malignant in milder regions, may surely venture to suppose, that a very little aggravation of the above train of symptoms constitutes our epidemic Cholera, with the single exception of the hepatic origin.
+Whoever has had experience of the acrimonious form assumed in tropical climates by diseases not considered particularly malignant in milder regions, may surely venture to suppose, that a very little aggravation of the above train of symptoms constitutes our Epidemic Cholera, with the single exception of the hepatic origin.

-The pocket edition of Cullen's Nosology refers in a note to "Cholera Indica," as the seventh species of Sauvages; a term which it is singular should have escaped the observation of local writers on the subject; for I have nowhere seen it mentioned, except by the reviewer of the Madras Report in the London Medical Journal.
+The pocket edition of Cullen's Nosology refers in a note to "Cholera Indica," as the seventh species of Sauvages; a term which it is singular should have escaped the observation of local writers on the subject; for I have no where seen it mentioned, except by the reviewer of the Madras Report in the London Medical Journal.
 I have not the work of Sauvages to refer to, for his description of Cholera Indica.

-The preface to the Bombay Report quotes from Sydenham his classical description of an epidemic Cholera which prevailed in England in 1669, and correctly observes, that the disease he describes is as parallel as possible to our Indian epidemic; and then coinciding in Cullen's opinion of hepatic disorder and over-discharge of bile being the sine qua non of genuine Cholera, concludes with saying, that we may use the same expressions respecting the Indian epidemic, in comparing it with true Cholera Morbus, as are used by Sydenham respecting the epidemic he described, which are, that "Quisquis autem Choleræ Morbi legitimi phænomena studiosè collegerit, fatebitur morbum istum, quamvis eorundem symptomatum nonnullis stipatum, ab hoc nostro toto cœlo distare."
-After allowing so many symptoms to be common, how can they be said to be as opposite as the east is to the west?
-I was not aware of the term of Legitimacy par excellence being so antique or so hackneyed as to have been appended by Sydenham to Cholera; but I wish he had dwelt more fully on the phenomena of legitimate Cholera; for, referring no
+The preface to the Bombay Report quotes from Sydenham his classical\ description of an epidemic Cholera which prevailed in England in 1669, and correctly observes, that the disease he describes is as parallel as possible to our Indian Epidemic; and then coinciding in Cullen's opinion of hepatic disorder and over-discharge of bile being the sine qua non of genuine Cholera, concludes with saying, that we may use the same expressions respecting the Indian Epidemic, in comparing it with true Cholera Morbus, as are used by Sydenham respecting the epidemic he described, which are, that "Quisquis autem Choleræ Morbi legitimi phænomena studiosè collegerit, fatebitur morbum istum, quamvis eorundem symptomatum nonnullis stipatum, ab hoc nostro toto cœlo distare."
+After allowing so many symptoms to be common, how can they be said to be as opposite as the East is to the West?
+I was not aware of the term of Legitimacy par excellence being so antique or so hacknied as to have been appended by Sydenham to Cholera; but I wish he had dwelt more fully on the phenomena of legitimate Cholera; for referring no further than Cullen's genuine Cholera, if those detailed do not describe it, in an aggravated and epidemic form, I really find it difficult to understand what I am to be allowed to call Cholera.

-The "veris primordia Hirudines" is an amusing error in a medical classical quotation, which I hope may be visited on the printer's devil, though unnoticed in the errata.
-King Solomon has an incomprehensible passage of the horse-leech having two daughters, and that their cry is, "Give, give ;" but to make the young ladies heralds of the spring! was reserved for the Bombay press. further than Cullen's genuine Cholera, if those detailed do not describe it in an aggravated and epidemic form, I really find it difficult to understand what I am to be allowed to call Cholera.
+\The "veris primordia Hirudines" is an amusing error in a medical classical quotation, which I hope may be visited on the printer's devil, though unnoticed in the Errata.
+King Solomon has an incomprehensible passage of the horse leech having two daughters, and that their cry is "Give, give;" but to make the young ladies Heralds of the spring! was reserved for the Bombay press.

-The Madras Report first gives an abstract of Cullen's description, and then adds, that Dr. Good removes Cholera from the class of nervous disorders. and places it among diseases of the alimentary canal; and objecting to the term Cholera Morbus as tautologous, applies the epithet Biliosa, which Mr. Scot thinks equally pleonastic.
-After a paragraph on the native terms for the disease, or at least for two diseases resembling it, the compiler proceeds :--"The generic term, Cholera, being consecrated by universal and almost immemorial use, it would not, perhaps, be proper to reject it, even could we propose another demonstrably better, or prove satisfactorily that bile, either in its quantity or quality, has no connection whatever with the cause of the disease, but the specific terms may admit of some observations."
-In treating these specific appellations, the epithet spasmodica is rejected; because the spasm is not the most invariable urgent symptom : the term epidemica, because it appears only suitable for occasional application, and finally the startling cognomen of Cholera Asphyxia is proposed, as most expressive of the collapse accompanying the disease, its most certain and most discriminating symptom.
+The Madras Report first gives an abstract of Cullen's description, and then adds, that Dr. Good removes Cholera from the class of nervous disorders, and places it among diseases of the alimentary canal; and objecting to the term Cholera Morbus as tautologous, applies the epithet Biliosa, which Mr. Scot thinks equally\ pleonastic.
+After a paragraph on the native terms for the disease, or at least for two diseases resembling it, the compiler proceeds:- "The generic term, Cholera, being consecrated by universal, and almost immemorial use, it would not, perhaps, be proper to reject it, even could we propose another, demonstrably better, or prove satisfactorily, that bile, either in its quantity or quality, has no connection whatever with the cause of the disease; but the specific terms may admit of some observations."
+In treating these specific appellations, the epithet spasmodica is rejected; because the spasm is not the most invariable urgent symptom: the term epidemica, because it appears only suitable for occasional application, and finally the startling cognomen of Cholera Asphyxia is proposed, as most expressive of the collapse accompanying the disease, its most certain and most discriminative symptom.